Best Databricks Engineering Companies 2026 for Product Teams and Scale-Ups

 One caveat buyers should independently verify: Uvik Software does not publish Databricks-specific project case studies at time of research.
 The platform delivery claim is credible based on homepage positioning and team composition, but buyers with critical Databricks requirements should request project-level references and run an engineer-level technical screen before committing to an engagement.

-Slalom holds verified Databricks partner status with documented cloud analytics delivery across Azure, AWS, and GCP.
+Slalom holds verified Databricks specialist status with documented cloud analytics delivery across Azure, AWS, and GCP.
 Their data and analytics practice is credible at enterprise scale.
 For product companies or growth-stage teams, the engagement model introduces friction: SOW-based delivery timelines, PM-heavy team composition, and pricing calibrated for large programs.
-The right choice for Slalom is a formally governed multi-quarter Databricks migration or enterprise analytics transformation — not a data team that needs two pipeline engineers inside a two-week sprint.
+The right choice for Slalom is a formally governed multi-quarter Databricks migration or enterprise analytics transformation; not a data team that needs two pipeline engineers inside a two-week sprint.

 Databricks is the chosen platform.
 Architecture decisions are made.
 You need people who write PySpark jobs, tune Delta tables, and ship to production.
 A consulting engagement will relitigate decisions you have already closed.